tgdwyer/tgdwyer.github.io/_chapters/monad.md

 (=<<) = flip (>>=)
 ```

-Its type has a nice correspondence to the other operators we have already seen for function application in various contexts:
+The type of the flipped bind `(=<<)` has a nice correspondence to the other operators we have already seen for function application in various contexts:

 ```haskell
 (=<<) :: Monad m       => (a -> m b) -> m a -> m b